SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 WHERE NOT (`course_name` = 'JS Basics' AND 'Java Basics')
 ```

-This will select all records where **course_name** is not equal to the specified values.
+This will select all records where `course_name` is **not equal** to the specified values.

-There is an another syntax that you can use instead - `WHERE course_name NOT IN('JS Basics', 'Java Basics')`.
+This is an alternative to the previous example - `WHERE course_name NOT IN('JS Basics', 'Java Basics')`.

-The **NOT** keyword is something you may have already used in your Java projects as the `!` logical NOT operator.
+The `NOT` keyword is something you may have already used in your Java projects as the `!` logical NOT operator.

-Following the same logic, the keyword **AND** is equal to the `&&` in Java.
+Following the same logic, the `AND` keyword is equal to the `&&` in Java.

-Let's have a look over the 'OR' keyword.

 ```java
 SELECT concat_ws(' ', first_name, last_name) AS full_name